autolotto/bunnyhop/README.md

 const rpcPromise = bus.send('A.B.doSomething', { some: 'inputData' }, { sync: true, timeoutMs: 500 })
 // after 500 ms, rpcPromise is Rejected with TimeoutError
 ```
 If your bunnyhop client RECEIVES the RPC result in less than 500ms, the `rpcPromise` resolves as usual

+It is highly recommended to use this as the last plugin in your plugin chain for timing accuracy because other internal middleware may affect response times of your timeouts

 Note that *both the **sync** and **timeoutMs** options have to be set for timeoutes to work*